Alysson-Araujo/Alysson-Araujo/README.md

 <br>

-#### Hi, my name is Alysson and i am student the Computer Science in Federal University of Ceará (in portuguese, Universidade Federal do Ceará - UFC) Campus Quixadá.
+#### Hi, my name is Alysson Araújo and i am student the Computer Science in Federal University of Ceará (in portuguese, Universidade Federal do Ceará - UFC) Campus Quixadá.
 My focus is  Development Web BackEnd and actualy i am studying Dev FullStack, but this is a complement to my knowledge, in case the frontend for me is something extra for now.

 <br>